openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       }
     }

-If a property is defined in the form that requires a setter, then the implementation of the property in the form of a readonly field triggers a :index:`compile-time error`:
+If a property is defined in a form that requires a setter, then the implementation of the property in the form of a ``readonly`` field causes a :index:`compile-time error`:

 .. code-block-meta: